 While the act of leasing Federal minerals itself would result in no social impact, subsequent exploration and development may generate impacts to people living near or using the area in the vicinity of the lease.
-Exploration, drilling or production could create an inconvenience to people living adjacent to leases due to increased traffic and traffic delays, and light, noise and visual impacts.
+Exploration, drilling or production could create an inconvenience and affect the quality of life of the people living adjacent to leases due to increased traffic and traffic delays, and light, noise and visual impacts.
 This could be especially noticeable in rural areas where oil and gas development has not occurred previously.
-The amount of inconvenience would depend of the activity affected, traffic patterns within the area, noise and light levels, length of time and season these activities occur, etc. Residents of counties where the development actually occurs would benefit from the additional revenues to counties due to oil and gas leasing and development.
+The amount of inconvenience and effect on quality of life would depend on the activity affected, traffic patterns within the area, noise and light levels, length of time and season these activities occur, etc. Until actual well development locations are identified it is difficult to ascertain whether there would be any impacts to property values.
+As discussed in the Economics section, residents of counties where the development actually occurs would benefit from the additional revenues to counties due to oil and gas leasing and development.